nileshtayade2003/Cyclistic-Bike-Share-Analysis-Case-Study/Readme.md

 # 🚴‍♂️ Cyclistic Rider Behavior Analysis Dashboard (Cyclistic Bike-Share Case Study)
 ### *A Google Data Analytics Capstone Project*

+**Note:** If you want to explore dashboard you can download from [here](https://drive.google.com/drive/folders/1kMBZjCJYeRhTdYzeNcqXBN1b6BKRliAg?usp=sharing).

 This repository contains the full analysis, Power BI dashboard, and final report for the Cyclistic Bike-Share Case Study.
 The goal of this project is to understand how **casual riders** and **annual members** use Cyclistic differently and provide insights to help convert casual riders into paying members.